 We are also engaged in cannabis cultivation and processing in Virginia.
 Through our subsidiary Dalitso, we operate the Manassas Facility, which allows us to cultivate, process, dispense and deliver medical cannabis to registered patients in Virginia.
-The Manassas Facility is approximately 93,000 sq. ft., of which approximately 30,000 sq. ft. is currently built out for operations.
+The Manassas Facility is approximately 93,000 sq. ft.

-In May 2021, we began phase one of the expansion of the existing facility, which is expected to add approximately 63,000 sq. ft. of cultivation, manufacturing and processing capacity, and be completed by the end of the second quarter of 2022.
-At full capacity, the facility will have approximately 19,000 sq. ft. of canopy and an annual biomass production capacity of approximately 12,000 lbs. that should begin to come to market by the end of the second quarter 2022, or early third quarter 2022.
+In May 2021, we began phase one of the expansion of the existing Manassas Facility, which added approximately 63,000 sq. ft. of cultivation, manufacturing and processing capacity and was completed in the second quarter of 2022.
+At full capacity, the facility will have approximately 19,000 sq. ft. of canopy and an annual biomass production capacity of approximately 12,000 lbs. that should begin to come to market by the third quarter 2022.
 We are also in the design phase of constructing a second connected on-site building that would also be built in two phases (phase two and phase three), pending regulatory developments.
-Phase two of the second building is expected to increase the facility from 93,000 sq. ft. to 195,000 sq. ft., increase total canopy from about 19,000 sq. ft. to approximately 54,000 sq. ft. to the tacility, 69,000 sq. ft. of canopy, and 45,000 lbs. of annual biomass production for a total of approximately 263,000 sq. ft. of canopy, and 80,000 lbs. of annual biomass production for a total of approximately 263,000 sq. ft. of canopy, and 80,000 lbs. of annual biomass production for a total of approximately 263,000 sq. ft. of canopy, and 80,000 lbs. of annual biomass production for a total of approximately 263,000 sq. ft. of canopy, and 80,000 lbs. of annual biomass capacity.
-Dalitso's planned buildout of the VA Facility, enables Dalitso to efficiently produce a consistent supply of medical cannabis products as patient access improves and the medical cannabis program continues to mature and expand.
+Phase two of the second building is expected to increase the facility from 93,000 sq. ft. to 195,000 sq. ft., increase total canopy from about 19,000 sq. ft. to approximately 35,000 lbs.
+We anticipate commencing phase two of the expansion when there is clear line of sight into the timing of the state's regulatory developments surrounding the beginning of an adult-use sales program.
+Phase three would add another approximately 68,000 sq. ft. to the facility, 69,000 sq. ft. of canopy, and 45,000 lbs. of annual biomass production for a total of approximately 263,000 sq. ft. of 26,000 sq. ft. of annual biomass capacity.
+Dalitso's planned buildout of their facility, enables Dalitso to efficiently produce a consistent supply of medical cannabis products as patient access improves and the medical cannabis program continues to mature and expand.

 In September 2021, we closed on our acquisition of Nature's Remedy.
-Nature's Remedy currently operates a 50,000 sq. ft. cultivation and production facility in Lakeville, MA with high-quality, indoor flower canopy and state-of-the-art extraction and manufacturing capabilities (the "Lakeville Facility").
+Nature's Remedy currently operates a 50,000 sq. ft. cultivation and production facility in Lakeville, Massachusetts with high-quality, indoor flower canopy and state-of-the-art extraction and manufacturing capabilities (the Lakeville Facility).
 The Lakeville Facility recently completed an expansion to approximately 33,000 sq. ft. of canopy during the second half of 2021.
 As part of the expansion, Nature's Remedy expects to increase annual biomass production to approximately 21,000 lbs.
 The Lakeville Facility could potentially accommodate an additional 18,000 to 20,000 sq. ft. of flower canopy through the expansion into approximately 26,000 sq. ft. of adjacent space in the existing building.
 Nature's Remedy is also evaluating further expansion opportunities in the existing Lakeville industrial complex and/or land owned by Nature's Remedy in Grafton, Massachusetts.
 These expansions are subject to business evaluations and needs, and receipt of applicable regulatory approvals.